WebSocket101/7.2.3_Express_session/README.md

-# Express js session-based Websocket application
+# Express.js session-based Websocket application
 Example application demonstrating an access control with cookies and sessions implemented in Express.js

 # Dependencies